- 300 – 245 McDermot Ave

 Phone: 204.989.9669 ext.1

 Operations Manager | Allison Bile

-John Bruce is a graduate from Red River College’s Creative Communications program where he majored in advertising and marketing.
+Sheen Chan is a graduate from Red River College’s Creative Communications program where she majored in media production.

 Workshop Facilitator | Erin Hembrador

 Erin is a graduate of the Vancouver Film School’s Sound Design for Visual Media program.
 She has a degree in Film from the University of Winnipeg and has been a staff member at FTM since 2016.

 Erin has worked in a number of key positions at FTM and currently works at Les Productions MidCan Productions Inc.

 Erin has been working on independent film projects for over five years and have been focusing on post production sound.
 She recently has been putting a focus on writing and directing and was the recipient of the Winnipeg Film Group’s Mosaic Woman’s Film Fund.